Journal for Plague Lovers: Music and lyrics

 Several tracks refer to Edwards' time in a couple of hospitals in 1994.
 Among them is "She Bathed Herself in a Bath of Bleach", of which James Dean Bradfield said to the NME: "There're some people he met when he was in one of the two places having treatment and I think he just digested other people's stories and experiences."
 The final track, "William's Last Words", has been compared to a suicide note, and although Nicky Wire rejects this suggestion Bradfield observes, "you can draw some pretty obvious conclusions from the lyrics."
 Wire, who admitted finding the task of editing this song "pretty choking", eventually composed the music and sang lead vocals after Bradfield found himself unsuited to the task.
 The album features several cultural references, including a passage from the film The Machinist, which features in the song "Peeled Apples" and a passage taken from the film The Virgin Suicides, which features in the song "Doors Closing Slowly".

 Bradfield commented that Journal for Plague Lovers was an attempt to finally secure the legacy of their former member Richey Edwards and the result was that, during the recording process, it was as close to feeling his presence since his disappearance: "There was a sense of responsibility to do his words justice.
 That was part of the whole thing of letting enough time lapse.
 Once we actually got into the studio, it almost felt as if we were a full band; it [was] as close to him being in the room again as possible."

 Stylistically, the album features a post-punk and alternative rock sound reminiscent of The Holy Bible.
 Cam Lindsay of Exclaim! proclaimed the record to be a "relentlessly exploratory piece of art rock".

 The album's opening track "Peeled Apples" was played for the first time on Zane Lowe's BBC Radio 1 show on 25 March 2009.
 During an interview with Lowe, Wire said there would be no singles released from the album.
-"Jackie Collins Existential Question Time" was aired on XFM and Kerrang!
+However, "Jackie Collins Existential Question Time" was distributed to radio stations ahead of the album's release as a promotional 2-track CDR, which included the album version and a censored radio edit.
+A music video directed by Douglas Hart was also produced, featuring the band performing in their then studio in front of the Jenny Saville painting used on the album cover.
+The song was later included as a one-sided 7" single in the limited edition National Treasures deluxe singles box set released in 2011.
+"Jackie Collins Existential Question Time" first aired on XFM and Kerrang!
 Radio on 30 March.
 It was also embedded on the band's official website.